Announcement

 I mean...spending 50K on a good gear is fine.
 I myself had a budget of 50K for a gear and got myself a good one.
 But spending 50K on the bike again is something that I aint able to fathom.

 I aint opining here.
 I am wanting to understand the thinking that goes behind these measures !
 Educate me, someone !
-I wanna understand the school of thought behind this.Originally posted by bluevolt View PostExpression of individuality, and improvement over what is stock, either through aesthetic or performance enhancements.
+I wanna understand the school of thought behind this.@ bluevolt i was typing the reply in the same direction.thanks.Originally posted by bluevolt View PostExpression of individuality, and improvement over what is stock, either through aesthetic or performance enhancements.
 Anyway, many of the things we buy these days cannot be exploited to its full potential, stock or otherwise.
 Think stock Hayabusa - do you think anyone can ride that thing at 300km/hr?
 But still people put in Leo Vince slip-ons so that it sounds and looks better.

 Same reason behind why people plonk in a multi-lakh blaupunkt in a Suzuki Swift which costs 5 lakhs, not to mention leather seats, cooler looking alloy wheels and HID lights.